univ-of-utah-marriott-library-apple/scl_jamf_tools/cargo_ship/README.md

 *Note: Offering a tool designed from the outset to be customized at the source level is a new venture for us.
 If you feel the documentation we've included is not sufficient to help you successfully navigate the source code, please consider raising an issue and we'll do our best to correct any short comings.*

+***2/16/17: Unfortunately it seems a lot of people are running into the LDAP bug I reference in the [blog post](https://apple.lib.utah.edu/?p=2057).
+If you are attempting to login as an LDAP user, Jamf does not map it's LDAP group permissions correctly.
+This is a known issue referred to as Product Issue PI-003395 inside Jamf.
+I urge you to contact your Jamf Technical Representative(s) as elevate this issue with them.***

+2/16/17: I've been getting some feed back from users in environments with 150+ policies that it can take on the order of 8 minutes from login to UI display due to the need to parse each policy individually in order to build the required data structures.
+I'm taking this feedback in consideration and am looking at ways to possibly postpone this step until requested by the user.

 ## Contents

 - [Contact](#contact)